 Standard populations, often referred to as standard millions, are the age distributions used as weights to create age-adjusted statistics.
-Files containing standard population data for use in statistical software are available below.
-These contain the same data distributed with the SEER*Stat software.
+Standard population data is distributed through the SEER*Stat software.
 SEER also provides U.S. Population Data, which can be used for analyses with SEER*Stat or other software.

 Starting with the November 2004 SEER submission of data (diagnoses through 2002), the SEER Program age-adjusts using the 2000 U.S. standard population based on single years of age from the Census P25-1130 (PDF)1 series estimates of the 2000 U.S. population.
 For the 5-year age groups, the single year of age populations are summarized from the five single year of age populations.
 See 2000 U.S. Standard Population vs. Standard Million for more discussion.